Mega Man Star Force: Setting and characters

-Mega Man Star Force takes place in the fictional year of 220X where two hundred years have passed after the end of Mega Man Battle Network series, when emphasis on internet technology has lessened, and instead, the world has become networked through use of EM Waves.
-Though cyber worlds and NetNavis still exist in Star Force, human dependency on them has greatly decreased, and people no longer have Navi companions. instead relying on Transers.
+Mega Man Star Force takes place in the fictional year of 220X, 200 years after the events of the Mega Man Battle Network series, when emphasis on internet technology has lessened, and instead, the world has become networked through use of EM Waves.
+Though cyber worlds and NetNavis still exist in Star Force, human dependency on them has greatly decreased, and people no longer have Navi companions, instead relying on Transers.
 Three large satellites orbiting the Earth—Pegasus, Leo, and Dragon—power the EM Wave World that exists around the Earth's atmosphere, keeping the world networked.
 While the EM Wave World is normally invisible to the human eye, a special piece of eyewear called the Visualizer (possessed by the series's main protagonist) allows a human to see this other world.
 However, like with the cyber worlds of Battle Network, EM Wave Viruses inhabit the EM Wave World, causing problems in everyday life.

 Furthermore, there exists an alien planet known as "FM", inhabited by extraterrestrial beings called FM-ians.
 FM-ians can traverse in both worlds, and also possess the ability to physically merge with human beings through a process called EM Wave Change.
-Other than lending a human the FM-ian's powers, this process also transforms an ordinary human into an "EM Wave Human", allowing him or her to freely operate in the EM Wave World (as well as cyber networks within specific electronic devices).
+Other than lending a human the FM-ian's powers, this process also transforms an ordinary human into an "EM Wave Human", allowing them to freely operate in the EM Wave World (as well as cyber networks within specific electronic devices).
 Many of the FM-iams are named after constellations (e.g. Taurus), and merge with people undergoing hardship.

-The main protagonist of Star Force is Geo Stelar (although they can be renamed by the player), an 11-year-old fifth-grader living in Echo Ridge who has been in a state of isolation after the supposed death of his father Kelvin Stelar several years ago after the explosion of the space station Peace.
-He is soon joined by a rouge FM-ian alien known as Omega-Xis, who takes residency in Geo's Transer; both are able to EM Wave Change into Mega Man (known in other media as Star Force Mega Man), and travel between both the real and EM Wave worlds.
+The main protagonist of Star Force is Geo Stelar (although they can be renamed by the player), an 11-year-old fifth-grader living in Echo Ridge who has been in a state of isolation after his father Kelvin's presumed death in the explosion of the space station Peace three years prior.
+He is soon joined by a rogue FM-ian alien known as Omega-Xis, who takes residency in Geo's Transer; both are able to EM Wave Change into Mega Man (known in other media as Star Force Mega Man), and travel between both the real and EM Wave worlds.